pana800/metadriver/README.md

 To simplify it we will filter using jpath (or jsonpath).
 Please have a look at this: https://github.com/dchester/jsonpath It explains how to filter using jpath.
 In our case, the jpath is "$.msg".
-When applied to the json quoted before, it return.... success.
+When applied to the json quoted before, it returns.... 'success'.
 Which is exactly what we want.
 In order to create a jpath yourself (it can be complexe, especially for example with a complex json like the brain), I strongly advice you to use an online evaluator: https://jsonpath.com/ (for example, there are many).
 You copy your json returned in your browser, and aplly your path.